 Malawi

-Malawi is a beneficiary of the EU's "Everything but Arms" (EBA) scheme for least developed countries.
-The World Bank classifies Malawi a low-income economy with a per-capita income of $ 640 in 2022.
-Total EU imports from Malawi amounted to € 240,5 million 2022, about 90% of these are currently imported using EBA preferences.
+As a least-developed country (LDC), Malawi is a beneficiary of the EU's "Everything but Arms" (EBA) arrangement.
+The World Bank classifies Malawi as a low-income economy with a per-capita income of $602 in 2023.
+Total EU imports from Malawi amounted to about €248 million in 2023, and preferential imports to €217 million.

 What is the EBA?

-The “Everything but Arms”(EBA) scheme is a permanent arrangement covering Least Developed Countries (LDC’s) as classified by the United Nations.
-This arrangement enables duty-free and quota-free access for all products (7200 products in total) originating in LDC’s except for arms and ammunition.
-Different from the Standard GSP and GSP+, LDC’s are not excluded from the scheme if they benefit from other preferential arrangements.
+The EBA arrangement covers all LDCs as classified by the United Nations.
+This arrangement enables duty-free and quota-free access for all products originating in LDCs except for arms and ammunition.
+Unlike beneficiaries of the Standard GSP and GSP+, LDCs are not excluded from the scheme if they benefit from other preferential arrangements or agreements with the EU.

 Malawi flag